 In this NBC4 video, Dr. Jackie Eghrari-Sabet, an allergy doctor at Family ENT, Allergy & Asthma Center with offices in Gaithersburg, Olney, and Frederick, MD, discusses the right way to your medicine.

 Don’t take those allergy pills with your Big Mac.
 And for heaven’s sake, don’t go to bed after taking your Fosomax.

 When it comes to chemistry, some medications and some foods just don’t have it.

-“Many people take their meds incorrectly and don’t have a clue,” said Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care.
+“Many people take their meds incorrectly and don’t have a clue,” said Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center.